Find A Trusted Estate Lawyer Today

 If I have a revocable living trust, do I need a will?

-The legal team at Collier Law near McMinnville is here to assist you with estate planning proceedings.
-Please call our office to schedule your complimentary consultation with one of our experienced trust attorneys in Keizer, McMinnville, and the surrounding areas.
+The legal team at Collier Law is here to assist you with estate planning, trust administration, and probate proceedings in Salem, McMinnville, and the surrounding areas.
+Please call our office to schedule your complimentary consultation with one of our experienced attorneys.